Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview

-As this picture gives us the transport properties of these excitations, we can obtain the braiding relations as well.
-We know how our $E$-valued loops, the 2-gauge charges, transform under transport over a surface.
-Therefore we know how they will transform when we pull them over one of our 2-fluxes, as a 2-flux corresponds to a particular closed surface with a particular label.
+As this picture gives us the transport properties of these excitations, we can obtain their braiding relations as well.
+We know how our $E$-valued loops, the 2-charges, transform under transport over a surface, which tells us how they transform when pulled over the surface assigned to a 2-flux.
 For a loop excitation $(\mu,a,b)$ and a 2-flux $e$, defined with the same start-point, the loop excitation becomes $\sum_c [D^\mu(e^{-1})]_{ac} (\mu,c,b)$ when it is pulled over the 2-flux.
 We can also work out how the 2-fluxes braid with ordinary fluxes.
-We know how the 2-fluxes transform when they move along edges.
-The 2-flux label changes from $e$ to $g(t) \rhd e$ from moving along a path $t$.
+When a 2-flux moves along a path $t$, the 2-flux label changes from $e$ to $g(t) \rhd e$.
 Therefore when moving a 2-flux labelled by $e$ around an ordinary magnetic flux labelled by $h$, the 2-flux becomes $h \rhd e$ (or $h^{-1} \rhd e$, depending on the orientation of the magnetic flux).